Orgy (band): Candyass and Vapor Transmission (1998–2001)

 In 1998, Orgy released their debut album, Candyass, the name inspired by a drag queen they had met.
 The album sold almost two million copies and produced two singles: a cover of the New Order song "Blue Monday", and "Stitches".
 Both charted on Total Request Live.
 The song "Revival" featured Jonathan Davis.

 Orgy made their live debut at EdgeFest, an annual radio show in Tulsa, Oklahoma, in 1998.
 They also appeared on the Family Values Tour with Korn, Limp Bizkit, Ice Cube, Incubus, and Rammstein.
 They were featured on the live compilation album of the tour, released in 1999.
 Other tours with Love and Rockets and Sugar Ray followed.

 Their second album, the science fiction-themed Vapor Transmission, was released in 2000, with "Fiction (Dreams in Digital)" and "Opticon" as singles.

 Side work and Punk Statik Paranoia (2001–2005)

 In 2001, Orgy released the song "Faces" for the soundtrack of the film Zoolander.
 The band was a musical guest in the television series Charmed, performing "Opticon" in the episode "Sin Francisco".

+In 2003, a snippet of their song "Ashamed" was featured in the movie Freaky Friday.
+The band's guitarist, Amir Derakuh, had a cameo in the film as well.

 In late 2003, guitarists Shuck and Derakh formed a side project, Julien-K, as an outlet for electronic material they had come up with during the writing process for Orgy.
 Jay Gordon also remixed the Linkin Park track "Points of Authority" for their album Reanimation, where it was renamed "Pts.of.Athrty".